-Sony RX1 and RX1R are the full frame compact digital camera that were introduced in 2012.
-The Sony RX1 and RX1R came together with a fixed (non-interchangeable) Zeiss F2 prime lens, a 24MP full frame camera sensor, and a premium price tag that similar to the professional full frame DSLR camera that could easily overwhelm many of us.
+Sony RX1 and RX1R are full-frame compact digital cameras that were introduced in 2012.
+The Sony RX1 and RX1R came together with a fixed (non-interchangeable) Zeiss F2 prime lens, a 24MP full-frame sensor, and a premium price tag similar to the professional full-frame DSLR camera that could easily overwhelm many of us.

-It is 2015 when I’m writing this review, Sony had introduced the A7 full frame interchangeable lens mirrorless camera series, why would I still review a 3 year-old camera now?
-Well, the Sony RX1R is very compact and lightweight (480g with Zeiss F2 lens and with battery) vs Sony A7II (600g body only and with battery, 1.23 kg when attached with Zeiss SEL35F14Z), the Zeiss F2 fixed prime lens is one of the best lens in the current market, and none of other camera manufacturers introduces similar full-frame compact camera even though the Sony RX1R had been introduced to the market for 3 years.
+I’m writing this review in 2015.
+Sony had introduced the A7 full-frame interchangeable lens mirrorless camera series.
+Why would I still review a 3-year-old camera now?
+Well, the Sony RX1R is very compact and lightweight (480g with Zeiss F2 lens and with battery) vs Sony A7II (600g body with battery, 1.23 kg when attached with Zeiss SEL35F14Z), the Zeiss F2 fixed prime lens is one of the best lenses in the current market.
+None of the other camera manufacturers introduced a similar full-frame compact camera even though the Sony RX1R had been introduced to the market for three years.

-The most important reason is, the Sony Singapore is having mid-year sale for its camera, the Sony RX1 and RX1R are being sold at SGD 2,949 (USD 2,194), and the excellent external EVF that worth SGD 629 (USD 468) is free of charge as well when you purchase the Sony RX1/RX1R.
+The most important reason is, the Sony Singapore is having a mid-year sale for its camera, the Sony RX1, and RX1R are sold for SGD 2,949 (USD 2,194), and the excellent external EVF that worth SGD 629 (USD 468) is free of charge as well when you purchase the Sony RX1/RX1R.

 Pros & Cons

 - Exmor CMOS 35mm full-frame sensor (24.7 MP gross pixels, 24.3 MP effective pixels)

 - Carl Zeiss “Sonnar T*”, 8 elements in 7 groups (3 aspherical elements including AA lens)